 The Appademic is created and maintained by Jai Bentley-Payne.
 A philosophy and tech nerd with attention madness from Aotearoa/New Zealand.
 The site is an outlet that falls somewhere between hobby and part-time job.
 All my work and experimenting is on either a Mac or iOS, but this is not an Apple fan site.

-The premise is to offer workflows, advice, tips, reviews, recommendations, and practical insight into technology for students, academic researchers, and writers.
-Although, much of what you may find here will, I hope, will be useful beyond that narrow scope.
-I make no apology for indulging all manner of tangents.
+The premise is to offer workflows, advice, tips, reviews, recommendations, and practical insight into technology for students and academics, researchers, writers, and other nerds Although, much of what you may find here will, I hope, will be useful beyond that narrow scope.
+I make no apology for indulging all manner of tangent.

 Until I have a chance to write up the colophon in detail, here is some brief information about how the site is put together.

 If you are wondering if it makes any money, the answer is not even close.
 As this site is relatively new, it still struggles to break even.
 If you wish to know more, or you would like to help this site keep the lights on.
 Please read the support page.